Northern Ireland GP contract 2025/26

 As you will be aware the roll out of indemnity did not happen as we envisaged in 2024/25, therefore for this year's negotiations we were clear that any indemnity solution needed to fully cover the costs all GPs face for indemnity.

 Unfortunately, the current proposals from the Department do not in our opinion meet these key asks.
-We now want to get the views of all GPs and therefore we are asking you to tell us whether or not you view what is being proposed as acceptable.
+We now want to get the views of all GPs and therefore we are asking you to tell us whether or not you view what is being offered as acceptable.

 What is being offered?

-Our asks Government response
+Our asks DOH offer

-A fully funded indemnity solution for all GPs Only £5million for indemnity, paid on the basis of capitation, covering only partners/principals
+A fully funded indemnity solution for all GPs Only £5 million for indemnity, paid on the basis of capitation, covering only partners/principals

 It quickly became apparent that this paper was a red line for the Department.
 The negotiating team committed to participating with Department in a working group that would consider each of the 18 proposed actions, despite the lack of rationale from the Department on why they had developed these actions or presenting any evidence that they would improve access.
 This was not enough for the Department, who want some of the actions implemented before they will agree a final contract offer.
+A revised version of this paper has now been drafted with 17 proposals.

 We will not commit general practice to actions that have not been thoroughly discussed, and appropriately resourced.